 2016 InnovateHER: Innovating for Women Business Summit and Challenge

 The Office of Women’s Business Ownership is working to finalize the details of the InnovateHER Challenge 2017.
-SBA anticipates additional details of the upcoming Challenge to be announced in late October 2016.
+SBA anticipates additional details of the upcoming Challenge to be announced soon.
 At this time, details will be posted to this website on how to host and participate in local competitions.

 Women are in the workforce now more than ever, a number that is close to surpassing that of men.
 Gender equality is not simply about getting a woman a spot at the metaphorical table.
 Women have made great strides in education, the workforce, and their role in the economy, but there are still not enough women in leadership positions.